Managing targets

 3. Click Save.

-Deactivating and activating targets
+Deactivating and activating a target

 After you deactivate a target, you can use it only for restoring data.
 Targets that were created automatically by R‑Cloud cannot be deactivated.